plusls/oh-my-minecraft-client/README_EN.md

 ### Forced break cooling

-Players will have a 5gt cooldown after breaking the block instantaneously, which prevent you from accidently destroying components in Haste 2 effect.
+Players will have a 5gt cooldown after breaking the block instantaneously, which prevent you from accidentally destroying components in Haste 2 effect.

 ### Highlight lava source